How to Make DIY Gift Bags

 Whenever you celebrate a friends birthday, wedding anniversary or another special day, you will most certainly be giving your loved one a gift.
 We crafty types like to put our artistic stamp on everything, so why not create a DIY gift bag that is as individual and unique as the gift itself.
 Not only will your packaging be beautiful but you will save money as well.
 If you follow these instructions, you can make custom gift bags at a fraction of the cost of the one you would find in a store.

-The great... thing about these bags is that you can make them in any size you need, which can be very helpful for large or uniquely shaped presents that might be difficult to wrap.
+The great thing about these bags is that you can make them in any size you need, which can be very helpful for large or uniquely shaped presents that may be difficult to wrap.

 - Paper box the size of the desired gift bag

 First, using the cloth measuring tape, measure the circumference of the box and add 1/2 inch.
 This measurement will be the width of the wrapping paper square.